gabriel-cacayan/js-cheatsheet/README.md

 FIRST_PHILIPPINES_PRESIDENT = "Andres Bonifacio"; // Uncaught TypeError: Assignment to constant variable. const FIRST_PHILIPPINES_PRESIDENT = "Andres Bonifacio"; // Uncaught SyntaxError: Identifier 'FIRST_PHILIPPINES_PRESIDENT' has already been declared
 ```

+## Scope

+* **Global scoped:** occurred when the variable declared outside the function.
+The variable is accessible anywhere.

+* **Function** or **Local scoped:** occurred when the variable declared within the function.
+The variable declared within the function is accessible only inside the function.

+* **Block scoped:** occurred when the variable declared within the curly braces `{}` For example: if..else or for loop.
+The variable is accessible only inside the curly braces.

 ## Hoisting